mcgaryp/Bishopric-Assistant/README.md

 - Profile Image This is still on the table, but not a necessity, images will take up a lot of space on a database.

 ### Account Creation
+A user account can be created two different ways.
+1. User downloads the mobile app or visits the web app and selects the sign up button.
+2. Head of the organization sends a request to the users email with a link to sign up inside of their organization.
 User will be able to create an account with the following information.
 [Mobile](./images/appImages/SignUpView.png), [Desktop](./images/desktopImages/SignUpPage.png)
 |Function|Detail|
 |-|-|